Summer Ghost: Related media

 Two novels were written by the film's scriptwriter Hirotaka Adachi.
 The first is a novelization that expands on the film's story which was released on October 29, 2021.
 The second is an original spin-off novel titled Ichinose Yūna ga Uiteiru (Yūna Ichinose Is Floating) which was released on November 26 of the same year.

-In February 2023, Seven Seas Entertainment announced that they licensed the novel and manga adaptations, both of which will be released in digital and print formats in August of the same year.
+In February 2023, Seven Seas Entertainment announced that they licensed the novel and manga adaptations.
+They were both released in digital and print formats on August 8 of the same year.